peterhinch/micropython-async/v3/docs/SCHEDULE.md

 # 4. The schedule function

 This enables a callback or coroutine to be run at intervals.
-The callable can be specified to run once only. `schedule` is an asynchronous function.
+The callable can be specified to run forever, once only or a fixed number of times. `schedule` is an asynchronous function.

 Positional args:
  1. `func` The callable (callback or coroutine) to run.